Journeyman Level Course

-- Registration for the Journeyman-Level course is open to those who successfully completed the Apprentice-Level Beekeeping Course or to experienced beekeepers who have tested out of the Apprentice course.
-See "Test into the Journeyman-Level Course" near the bottom of this page.
+- Registration for the Journeyman Level course is open to those who successfully completed UM's Apprentice Level Beekeeping Course or to experienced beekeepers who have tested out of our Apprentice course.
+See "Test into the Journeyman Level Course" near the bottom of this page.

 - Ability to successfully overwinter your colony to illustrate you have put into practice the lessons taught in the Apprentice level.